Tag: AI

 This blog is such a great example of why it is difficult to creat great software.
 So often you have to make impossible choices between security and backward-compatibility.

 Today’s Go security release fixes an issue involving PATH lookups in untrusted directories that can lead to remote execution during the go get command.
 We expect people to have questions about what exactly this means and whether they might have issues in their own programs.
+This post details the bug, the fixes we have applied, how to decide whether your own programs are vulnerable to similar problems, and what you can do if they are.

 Posts Of The Week 2021-01-08